BestTimesToVisit.com Logo

 packing

-Pack light, breathable clothing and an umbrella or light rain jacket.
-KL is hot and humid year-round with frequent, short downpours, especially in the afternoon.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring.
+Pack light, breathable clothing and an umbrella or light rain jacket, as Kuala Lumpur is hot and humid with frequent, short downpours year-round.
+Comfortable walking shoes are a must, as you'll be doing a lot of exploring, and don't forget sunscreen and insect repellent.

 safety